zorael/kameloso/README.md

 ## Example use

-See [the wiki](https://github.com/zorael/kameloso/wiki/Current-plugins) for more information.
+See [the wiki](https://github.com/zorael/kameloso/wiki/Current-plugins) for more information on available plugins and their commands.

 ```
       you joined #channel